Ethics

 Businesses in the European Union (EU), which includes the UK, had until 25 May 2018 to comply with GDPR.
 From this date, GDPR replaces the Data Protection Act 1998 (DPA 1998) as data protection law across the EU.

-Clients have a right to request that we do not keep notes.
-We explain this when we tell clients about the limitations to confidentiality.
-A typical reason can be that the client is involved in a court case and does not wish there to be a record of our sessions because they could be used as evidence should the occasion arise.
+Clients have a right to request that I do not keep notes.
+I explain this when I tell clients about the limitations to confidentiality.
+A typical reason to ask a therapist not to keep notes can be that the client is involved in a court case and does not wish there to be a record of their sessions, because they could be used as evidence.
 It is the client’s right to request this.

 All information about clients is kept in locked and secure metal filing cabinets.
 Clients are free to see the records we keep about them whenever they wish.
 The records are kept during the therapy relationship and are destroyed within five years of the last session.
 Clients can request that we destroy the records as soon as they finish therapy.